-S.J. is our lead receptionist turned Veterinary Technician.
+S.J. is our lead receptionist turned veterinary technician, and has been a part of the Campus Veterinary family for more than ten years!
 She can often be found house and pet sitting for our clients.
 S. J. has one pet, Margarita (Rita), a sassy Chihuahua that she rescued.
 Her free time interests include shooting pool, reggae music, fashion design, and dance.

 Melissa comes to us with a lot of experience in human and animal medicine.
-After working as a Medical Assistant for a number of years, she decided animals where her calling and made the switch.
-While growing up, Melissa was not permitted to have a dog but now Melissa has 4 dogs of her own and spoils them every chance she gets.
-On her off time, Melissa enjoys camping, hiking and beach trips with her husband and their pups as well as arts and crafts, Nintendo, table top gaming, music, concerts, live theater, and getting cozy on the couch with a good book or movie.
+After working as a medical assistant for a number of years, Melissa decided animals where her calling and made the switch.
+While growing up, Melissa was not permitted to have a dog but she now has 4 dogs of her own and spoils them every chance she gets.
+During her down time, Melissa enjoys camping, hiking and beach trips with her husband and their pups, as well as arts and crafts, Nintendo, table top gaming, music, concerts, live theater, and getting cozy on the couch with a good book or movie.